ruyiq/CSC413-Winter-2021-Neural-Networks-and-Deep-Learning/Homework/hw2/hw2.md

  \end{align*} $$

 Let $n=1$.
 Then, we have $\triangledown_{w} L=\left[\begin{pmatrix}8&4\\ 4&2\end{pmatrix}w- 4 x_1\right]$

+Then, we need to check whether it converges to the minimum norm solution.
+Inspired by piazza @460, I decided to write some code to see what the RMSProp converges to.
 ### 2. Gradient-based Hyper-parameter Optimization
 #### 2.1 Computation Graph
 ##### 2.1.1